PeterMarshall29/book1/_sources/jupyternotebooks/selection_and_iteration.md

 :label: examplep1
 :class: dropdown
 `````
-This is the c++ equivalent of  Wheeler's programme.
+This is the c++ equivalent of  Wheeler's program.
 ````{code-cell} c++
 :tags: [remove-output]
 #include <iostream>